HibiyaHaraki/dandori_mngmnt/README.md

 * Add comment on each Task & Step
 * Manage the statusof each Task & Steps (We can change the Step status manually.
 Task status automatically change due to the steps status.)
     ![Status Management](img/Status_Managementr.png)

+## What is possible reaction for sound app?
+Currently this app can respond only following question.
+* What kind of task do I have to do today?